wolfgangdie/talpor-notes-app/README.md

 The instructions are based on the configuration process provided by [Cookiecutter Django](https://cookiecutter-django.readthedocs.io/en/latest/developing-locally.html#setting-up-development-environment).

-> To be able to execute the following commands successfully, you must be located in the `/backend` directory at the root of the project.
+> To be able to execute the following commands successfully, you must be placed in the `/backend` directory located at the root of the project.

-> I could not test this configuration process because currently, I have been working with Windows OS and Docker to configure my local environment.

 1. Create a virtualenv: